Mikeriess/SynBPS/README.md

 SynBPS requires pomegranate 0.14.8 and python 3.9 or higher.

 ## Example usage
-See the [example notebook](https://github.com/Mikeriess/SynBPS/blob/main/tests/test_pypi.ipynb) for a short demo of SynBPS.
+See the [End-to-end example notebook](https://github.com/Mikeriess/SynBPS/blob/main/examples/simulation_e2e_example.ipynb) for a short demo of SynBPS.
+Also, please refer to the [Event-log example notebook](https://github.com/Mikeriess/SynBPS/blob/main/examples/event_log_example.ipynb) for an example of how to simulate a single event-log, if you wish to implement this functionality in your own pipeline.

 ## Documentation
 See the [official documentation here](https://synbps.readthedocs.io/en/latest/).

-# Todos
+# Roadmap
 - Extend HOMC to include h > 4
 - Add functionality to specify sampling approach of HOMC
 - Add data pre-processing in more formats